ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 Texas Poetry Review published two works by April Heck written while she was a Master Class student.

 Michele Herman’s stories and essays have appeared in Diagram, The New York Times, The Sun, Lilith, ACM, Pearl, The Worcester Review, Columbia: A Journal of Literature & Art, Outside In Literary & Travel Magazine and other publications.
-She was a finalist for the Orlando Prize for Short Fiction (2010), a finalist for the Robert and Adele Schiff Award in fiction (2015), winner of the Willis Barnstone Translation Prize (2015), a finalist for the Bass River Press Poetry Competition (2016), and a semifinalist for the Raymond Carver Short Fiction Prize (2016).
+She was a finalist for the Orlando Prize for Short Fiction (2010), a finalist for the Robert and Adele Schiff Award in short fiction (2015), two-time winner of the Willis Barnstone Translation Prize (2015 and 2017), a finalist for the Bass River Press Poetry Competition (2016), and a semifinalist for the Raymond Carver Short Fiction Prize (2016).
 Her personal essays appear regularly in the Greenwich Village weekly The Villager.
 She is also a regular in the acting company at The Hudson Guild Theatre, where her own work has been performed in the revue “New York Ladies: Women Who Write with Wit” and exhibited as part of the Somewhere Project, a celebration of Carnegie Hall’s 125th anniversary.
 Her first poetry publication will appear in Literary Mama in fall 2017.
 Michele is an Online Level I and Tutorial teacher.

 Karen Hildebrand’s play “The Old In and Out,” based on her poetry, was performed in Manhattan in June 2013.
 Her poems and essays have appeared in G.W.
 Review, Fourth River, Stand, The Journal, Meridian Anthology of Contemporary Poetry (Vol. VI), The Distillery, Southern Humanities Review, The Cape Rock, Gathering of the Tribes, Fourteen Hills, Slipstream, South Carolina Review, Center: A Journal of the Literary Arts, River Oak Review, Pennsylvania English, Natural Bridges, Willard & Maple, Distillery, Whiskey Island Magazine and The Kitchen Sink.
 Her manuscript Need was shortlisted for the 2009 Center for Book Arts Poetry Chapbook Competition judged by Kim Addonizio and Sharon Dolin.